The Classic Route: Islamabad-Murree Highway

 Lower Topa

-Activities: Picnics, short nature walks
+Activities: Picnic spots, short nature walks

-Hidden Gem: The old British-era church
+Hidden Gem: The historic British-era church

 Facilities: Basic roadside stalls

-Tip: Buy fresh seasonal fruits from local vendors
+Shopping Tip: Buy fresh seasonal fruits from local vendors

 Distance from Daman-e-Koh: 30km